int91/FallingCubesAppGameKit/README.md

  Also this game has no deltaTime but it's super simple to implement, I just didn't implement it since I figured I'd be the only one playing the game anyway.
 So have fun.

+ NOTE: In the source code there is two files with "buildPlaceholder" or something similar.
+These files ARE NOT part of the game.
+They were part of a building system I was making to learn BASIC and App Game Kit

  This project was remade in:
  python3 (lost source)
  lua + love2D